ru4871SG/bitcoin-analysis-plotly-dash/README.md

 Welcome to the GitHub repo for my analysis report web app on Bitcoin and other cryptocurrencies.
 You can check the web app here: [https://research.deftify.io/](https://research.deftify.io/)

-These analysis reports use Plotly for the data visualizations and Dash to build the web dashboard.
+This web app use Plotly for the data visualizations and Dash to build the web dashboard.

 ## Table of Contents